-This equipment is to be only used in the application for which it is specifically designed.
-Any other use shall be considered as improper and abusive.
+This device is to be only used in the application for which it is specifically designed.
+Any other use shall be considered as improper and thus not reasonable.

-The manufacturer shall not be considered liable for possible damages caused by improper, wrong, or abusive use of this equipment.
+The manufacturer shall not be considered liable for possible damages caused by improper, wrong or non reasonable use.

-1.3 EEWB304DSPECIFICATIONS
+1.3 VPI System II SPECIFICATIONS